Kwantum-institute/kwantum-institute.github.io/README.md

 # Kwantum Institute Website

-Created React, Vite, and Django
+Created with React, Vite, and Django